MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-install-mgmt-server.md

 ::: moniker range="sc-om-2022"

 >[!NOTE]
->You can setup and upgrade Operations Manager databases with an existing SQL Always-On setup without any need for post configuration changes.
+>You can set up and upgrade Operations Manager databases with an existing SQL Always-On setup without any need for post configuration changes.

 ::: moniker-end